p1va/pokeshake/README.md

 curl http://localhost:5000/pokemon/charizard
 ```

-In addition you can visually test the API by browsing to [http://localhost:5000/](http://localhost:5000/).
+In addition you can visually test the API by browsing to [http://localhost:5000/](http://localhost:5000/) where the Swagger UI is located.

 ## Test 🔮